 The Scythians occupied not only Bactria but south-eastern Iran as well, which from then on became known as Sakastan (“Saka” is the Iranian and Indian name for Scythian), or Sistan.
 In the 80s BCE the Sakas began the occupation of the Punjab and the Indus Valley.
 By c.
 50 BCE all the Indo-Greek kingdoms had been extinguished.

 The Shaka rule over Bactria and northwestern India was short lived.
 Internal dissensions within their ranks led the rise of Parthian (or Pahlava) power in the region.
-This may have originally been the result of a conquest expedition from the Parthian empire, which had come to rule much of western Asia by that date; however, by the first century AD a separate Indo-Parthian kingdom ruled in the Punjab and Indus Valley.
+This may have originally been the result of a conquest expedition from the Parthian empire, which had come to rule much of western Asia by that date; however, by the first century CE a separate Indo-Parthian kingdom ruled in the Punjab and Indus Valley.
 Its most famous king was Gondophares, who appears (perhaps apocryphally) in the account of the first Christian mission to India, that of St Thomas.

-The Yuezhi, who had ousted the Saka (Scythians) from the Oxus region of central Asia, had meanwhile been consolidating themselves into an organised kingdom under the rule of one of their clans, the Kushana.
-In the early first century AD, the Kushana conquered Bactria, and later swept down into India to conquer the Punjab and deep in the Ganges Plain.
+The Yuezhi, who had ousted the Saka (Scythians) from the Oxus region of central Asia, had meanwhile been consolidating themselves into an organized kingdom under the rule of one of their clans, the Kushana.
+In the early first century CE, the Kushana conquered Bactria, and later swept down into India to conquer the Punjab and deep in the Ganges Plain.
 The Indus Valley remained under the rule of a number of Saka rulers, now freed from Parthian overlordship.
 These were known as the “Western Satraps” (Kshatrapas).

 The Kushana empire also retained – and probably expanded – its territory in central Asia.
 Its most famous king was Kanishka, under whom the empire apparently reached its largest extent.
 When he reigned is unclear: his accession could have been anywhere between 78 CE and 144 CE.